How to Tap Into the Apprenticeship Levy to Upskill Your Team

 What Courses Are Available Through the Levy?

-Another common question we receive is whether the Levy can only be utilized for low-level courses, making it ineffective for organizations looking to upskill their senior staff or leadership teams.
+Another common question we receive is whether the Levy can only be utilised for low-level courses, making it ineffective for organisations looking to upskill their senior staff or leadership teams.
 In reality, the funding is available to train people within your business at every level of seniority, from early-career salespeople to seasoned experts.

 Whether it's new starters looking to build the basic skills for career success, managers aiming to better serve their teams, or executives looking to gain new skills to drive profitability, the Levy can fund their training.
 For example, apprenticeship standards such as the Level 4 Sales Executive are equivalent to a Higher National Certificate (HNC), while programs such as the Operational or Departmental Manager at Level 5 are equivalent to a Higher National Diploma (HND) or foundation degree.